killquest/killquest/docs/1. How to Play/Abilities.md

 Abilities define how the characters interact with the world, they describe those areas in which a character excels and those in which they could use a bit of help.
 A character’s abilities also provide a glimpse of motivation and strategy for success.
 Abilities may seem like just a collection of stats, but it is where your character lives, and it defines how they interact with the world.

 If you can't use an ability, it's usually pretty obvious as it won't make sense in a sentence.
-Some example of poorly worded abilities are “I want to [[sneak]] past the guard” or “I want to [[force]] open a window”
+Some example of poorly worded abilities are “I want to [[sneak]] past the guard” or “I want to [[force]] the door open”

 ###### Interpreting Results
-When forcing open the window, if you succeed imagine what a common success scenario might look like; for instance you jimmy it open.
+When forcing open the door, if you succeed imagine what a common success scenario might look like; for instance you jimmy it open.
 For a failure it may look like accidentally smashing it, leaving evidence and starting a [[plotline]] for discovery.

 Usually the character’s goal is pretty obvious by their ability choice, but the group should ask questions to the player to clarify their goal if they don't understand how it could be achieved with the ability.